Tropical storm kills 1 in Florida, hurts 10 at Georgia base

 SAVANNAH, Ga.
-(AP) — A weakened but resilient Tropical Storm Elsa killed at least one person in Florida on Wednesday and injured several others when a possible tornado struck a Navy base in southeast Georgia.
+(AP) — A weakened but resilient Tropical Storm Elsa killed at least one person in Florida on Wednesday and injured several others when a possible tornado struck a campground at a Navy base in southeast Georgia.

-The National Hurricane Center said Elsa still packed 45 mph (72 kph) winds more than six hours after making landfall along Florida's northern Gulf Coast.
-The storm's center was near Valdosta, Georgia, by 5 p.m.
+The National Hurricane Center said Elsa still packed 45 mph (72 kph) winds more than nine hours after making landfall along Florida's northern Gulf Coast.
+The storm's center was sweeping over southeast Georgia by 8 p.m.
 Wednesday.

 Elsa seemed to spare Florida from significant damage, though it still threatened flooding downpours and caused several tornado warnings.
 The coasts of Georgia and South Carolina were under a tropical storm warning.
 Forecasters predicted Elsa would remain a tropical storm into Friday, and issued a tropical storm watch from North Carolina to Massachusetts.

 Authorities in Jacksonville, Florida, said one person was killed Wednesday when a tree fell and struck two cars.
 The National Weather Service reported 50 mph (80 kph) wind gusts in the city.
-The tree fell during heavy rains, said Capt.
+The tree fell during heavy rains and no one else was injured, according to Capt.
 Eric Prosswimmer of the Jacksonville Fire Rescue Department.

-He said no one else was injured.
+“Now is a time to remember ... that weather is unpredictable,” Jacksonville Mayor Lenny Curry said during a news conference Wednesday evening as he urged drivers to stay off the road.
+“This is really early in the (hurricane) season.
+We're just outside of the July 4th holiday, we've had our first storm and, unfortunately, we've had a fatality.”

 “Clearly, this could have been worse,” the Republican governor said, though he cautioned that many storm-related deaths happen after the system passes.